joelt1/UBS-Quant-Hackathon-2019/README.md

 # UBS-Quant-Hackathon-2019
 Group attempt at the FX Value Strategy challenge.

-Group members - Joel Thomas, Victoria Zhang, Liam Horrocks
+Group members - Joel Thomas, Victoria Zhang, Liam Horrocks.

 Case description:
 1) Objective: To explore a trading strategy which take long/short position in G10 currencies (against USD) in order to extract value premium.
 In another words: to buy under-valued currency and to sell over-valued currency expecting price will revert to fair value.